goblimey/learn-unix/README.md

 Without docker, you would have serious difficulties getting learn to run there.

-If you have your own network of UNIX machines, you can clone the github repository and install learn permanently like so:
+If you have your own Linux machines, you can clone the github repository and install learn permanently like so:

     git clone https://github.com/goblimey/learn-unix